madmartin/Jarolift_MQTT/README.md

 * after upgrade to this release, due to changes of the EEPROM memory layout the MQTT port parameter needs to be set again.
 * when Dongle looses the WLAN connection, the reconnect behaviour may not be good.
 There is a known problem with failing WLAN connection after a ESP restart with ESP Core 2.4.x, so better compile this project with ESP Core 2.3.0.
 See what other projects say about this: [#1](https://github.com/tzapu/WiFiManager/issues/532) [#2](https://github.com/arendst/Sonoff-Tasmota/wiki/What%27s-New#esp8266arduino-core-information)
-* when Dongle looses the connection to the MQTT server, reconnect behaviour may not be good.
-Must be improved.
-* after flashing the NodeMCU board, on the first run of the fresh flashed sketch, the restart function may not properly work, causes the NodeMCU board board to hang.
+* after flashing the NodeMCU board, on the first run of the fresh flashed sketch, any kind of restart (through WebUI or after a crash) of the ESP8266 may not properly work, causes the NodeMCU board board to hang.
 On the serial monitor, you see output like
 ```
 handleFileRead: /favicon.png
  [INFO] - Writing Config to EEPROM